-By: Shelby Kuenzli, Digital Marketing EcoFellow
+By Shelby Kuenzli, Digital Marketing EcoFellow

-By Morgan O’Connor, Marketing & High Performance Building EcoFellow
+By Morgan O’Connor, Marketing and High Performance Building EcoFellow

 Last week the 2017 Reuse Rockstars competition came to an end.
 We had 18 entries, and we were blown away by your creativity and ingenuity!
 These materials were once destined for the landfill, but thanks to your hard work and a shopping trip to EcoBuilding Bargains, new life has been breathed into these unique conversation pieces!
 Although only one winner will walk away with the $200 gift card to EcoBuilding Bargains, we would like to showcase a few of our favorites, and thank everyone for participating!

 This table will be the envy of every dinner party!
 Place it in the middle of your garden with some outdoor lighting and you have the perfect dinner venue from summer through fall!
 Cynthia found both the reclaimed door that is now the tabletop, and the canopy bed that is now the legs at EcoBuilding Bargains, making this a full transformation!
 The center is cut away to reveal an under-mounted rain gutter that functions as an ice bucket for wine and other drinks.